Lexus extended warranty coverage overview

 Lexus VSA plans come with the following benefits in addition to repair coverage:

-- Travel protection, which covers up to $50 per day for lodging and meals if your Lexus experiences a covered breakdown more than 150 miles from home
+- Travel protection, which covers up to $50 per day for lodging and meals if your Lexus experiences a covered breakdown more than 150 miles from home.

-- Factory-qualified repairs performed by Lexus-trained technicians using Lexus-approved parts, helping maintain your vehicle's resale value and performance
+- Factory-qualified repairs performed by Lexus-trained technicians using Lexus-approved parts, helping maintain your vehicle's resale value and performance.

 » MORE: What to know about manufacturers’ extended warranties

-Lexus extended warranty cost
+Lexus extended warranty costs

 | Vehicle | Coverage | Term | Cost |